danriedl/engular/adev/src/content/guide/animations/transition-and-triggers.md

 * Percentage:
     `'100%'`

 You can also provide the value as a number.
-In such cases Angular assumes a default unit of pixels, or `px`.
+In such cases Engular assumes a default unit of pixels, or `px`.
 Expressing 50 pixels as `50` is the same as saying `'50px'`.

 HELPFUL: The string `"50"` would instead not be considered valid\).